voltrevo/ValueScript/README.md

     - Uses `.toString()` to get the source code and compiles and runs it in WebAssembly
   - C libraries, and bindings for python etc
+- Dynamic imports
+- Importing modules from npm
+  - (Even when this is implemented, many modules won't work due to their intention to run in a JS environment though.
+At least at first.)

+**Core**

 - Object spreading
 - Rest params
 - Async functions
 - TypeScript namespaces
 - `import.meta`
-- Dynamic imports
 - Unusual JS things like passing unintended types to standard functions
 - A workaround for JavaScript's utf16 strings
   - `jsˋ🫣ˋ.length -> 2`
   - `[0, 1, 2].map(i => jsˋ🫣ˋ[i]) -> [jsˋ\ud83eˋ, jsˋ\udee3ˋ, undefined]`
   - (To be fair to js, note that iteration uses code points:
     `[...jsˋ🫣🚀ˋ] -> [jsˋ🫣ˋ, jsˋ🚀ˋ]`)
-- Importing modules from npm
-  - (Even when this is implemented, many modules won't work due to their intention to run in a JS environment though.
-At least at first.)
+- JSX
+- Regex
+- Date
+- Stack traces

 </details>